epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

  - Create a short video summarizing our approach and findings

 EDIT:
+1) Data preparation
  - Import the different datasets and apply cleaning methods if required
  - Keep the 80% most representative wards (representativeness > 0.1)
  - Compute a ward population class label using K-means on wealth markers
+2) Visualization of eating habits at ward level
- - Visualize eating habits with T-sne using f_aliments or f_nutrients features and hypothetize about first question (BONUS)
+ - Visualize eating habits with T-sne using f_aliments and f_nutrients features and answer first question
+ - Visualize fraction of each nutrient at ward level on a london map using plotly, geopandas
+ - Compare the last visualization with a class visualization using the wealth markers and the class label
+ - Hypothetize about question 2 and 3.
+3) Verify the hypotheses
+ - Within each class, compare distribution of nutrient fraction and entropy and make statistical tests
+ - Use logistic regression to predict classes with nutrients and entropy and observe if there are significant relations
- - Analyse if there are significant difference distribution of nutrients within each population class
+ - Analyse if there are significant difference distribution of nutrients within each population class with our results
- - Use logistic regression to see if eating habits explain the population class and what influence
- - Compute a wealthy feature (might be just the entropy or based on sugar consumption, to discuss...)
- - See if wealth is correlated with health with statistical tests
+ - Observe if fats and sugars fractions are more important in lower class population.
+Make same observations for protein, fibre and entropy

 7. Questions for TAs: